#brand

 If you don’t want to be caught in a hot tub after a long day of skiing with Aunt Flo, don’t.
 If you think your body can handle it, go for it.
 Honestly, sometimes some activities are not as bad as they seem in your head, and doing them can help you feel empowered.

 Depending on the type of birth control you use, you can skip your period to align with your trip.
 Now, this is not a permanent solution if you’re traveling long-term.
 However, it’s an option to consider if you’re taking a shorter trip.
+With hormonal birth control pills, you can either delay or skip your period.
 It’s always recommended to check with your doctor before using this method.

-This is something that every woman needs while on vacation (and even while not on vacation)!
+This is something that everyone with a period needs while on vacation (and even while not on vacation)!

 Here are items to include in your period kit: